Skip to main content

 Spencer Grill Open

 The Spencer Grill in the JRC is a great place to meet friends for morning coffee, a light breakfast or lunch, or some fresh-baked goodies.
-Open late Thursday as the only open venue serving food on campus.
+Open till late Thursday as the only venue serving food on campus.

 Meals